GoTolstoy/tolstoy-toly-kb/products/play/introduction/pricing/package-options/can-i-buy-more-views.md

-## Can I buy more views?
+## Purchasing Additional Views for Pro and Business Plans

-No. If you are currently on the Pro plan and exceed the allotted views per month, There would be an additional $0.010 per 1 extra view ($10 per 1000 views) in excess of the 5,000 included Views.
+If you are currently on the Pro plan and exceed the allotted views per month, there will be an additional charge of $0.010 per extra view, around $10 per 1,000 views in the excess of 5,000 included views.

-If you are on the business plan, there's an included 50,0000 views/month, once exceeded there would be an additional $5 per 1000 views.
+If you are on the Business plan, there's an included 50,000 views per month.
+Once this limit is exceeded, there will be an additional charge of $5 per 1,000 views.